rajatdge/kaggle/README.md

-Pratice for machine learning using kaggle datasets
+Practice for machine learning using kaggle datasets